Section 65 Behavioral Health Services

 A: The Diagnostic Classification of Mental Health and Developmental Disorders of Infancy and Early Childhood, which formulates categories for the classification of mental health and developmental disorders manifested early in life.
 It is published by “Zero To Three: National Center for Infants, Toddlers and Families.”

 Q: What must be documented in an ITP?

-A: 1.
-The clinician, child and other service providers, parents or guardian must develop an ITP based on the Comprehensive Assessment, within 30 days of the start of services.
+- The clinician, child and other service providers, parents or guardian must develop an ITP based on the Comprehensive Assessment, within 30 days of the start of services.

 - The child’s diagnosis and reason for receiving the service;

 - Measurable long-term goals with target dates for achieving the goals;